tusharsadhwani/blog/src/pages/post/builtins.md

 TypeError: 'int' object is not callable
 ```

 How do you even begin to check if you can try and "call" a function, class, and whatnot?
-The answer is actually quite simple: You just see if the object implements a `__call__` special method.
+The answer is actually quite simple: You just see if the object implements the `__call__` special method.

 ```python
 >>> def is_callable(item):